 Flathead Lake State Park is another place to explore if you love spending time on or near water.
 This is a great place to fish, boat, and camp.

-Wildlife Safaris In Montana
+Wildlife Excursions in Montana

 Montana isn’t a hotbed for wildlife safaris, but there are a few options near Yellowstone National Park.
 Other sections of the state are great for personal wildlife tours.